 downloaded activity directions (below), 1-2 sheets of chart paper, ½ sheets of construction paper (80), markers, clothespins, clothesline/ tape/staples

 Set up: Post 1-2 sheets of chart paper in a visible spot.
+(Use a google doc or online white board for this if you are teaching online.)
 Clear enough space for students to place up to 80 half-sheets in a line.
-Download the activity directions sheet found above
+(Online you can organize them via programs like Google slides or Jamboard.)
+Download the activity directions sheet found above.

 Use the activity directions sheet to create an emotion continuum with your students.
-After you have hung the continuum up in your classroom, have a discussion.
+After you have hung the continuum up in your classroom (or observed students organizing their images/ideas online) have a discussion.
 (You can process the activity right away and/ or throughout the year.)
 You might ask questions like:

 How did you decide what order to put the emotions in?